Julie Andrews: 1954–1962: Broadway debut and breakthrough

+1963–1967: Mary Poppins and film stardom

 In 1963, Andrews began work in the titular role of Disney's musical film Mary Poppins.
 Walt Disney had seen her performance in Camelot and subsequently offered her the role; Andrews initially declined because of pregnancy, returning to London to give birth, but Disney firmly insisted, saying, "We'll wait for you."
 After the birth of her daughter, she received a call from P. L. Travers, author of the Mary Poppins book series, who told her, "Well, you're much too pretty of course.
 But you've got the nose for it."
-Disney rented a house in Toluca Lake, Los Angeles for her family to reside in during production.
+Disney rented a house in Toluca Lake, Los Angeles, for her family to reside in during production.
 Andrews relied largely on instinct for her portrayal, conceptualising her background and giving the character a "particular walk" and a turned-out stance to suit her ladylike sensibility.
 Andrews referred to production as "unrelenting" given the physical exertion and technical details, saying that she "could not have asked" for a better introduction to film.

 Mary Poppins became the biggest box-office draw in Disney history.
-Variety lauded Andrews's performance as a "signal triumph ... she performs as easily as she sings, displaying a fresh type of beauty."
+Variety lauded Andrews's performance as a "signal triumph. ...
+She performs as easily as she sings, displaying a fresh type of beauty".
 The film was nominated for thirteen Academy Awards and won five, including the Academy Award for Best Actress for Andrews's performance.
 She also received the Golden Globe Award for Best Actress – Motion Picture Comedy or Musical, while Andrews and her co-stars won the 1965 Grammy Award for Best Album for Children.
-As a measure of "sweet revenge," as Poppins songwriter Richard M. Sherman put it, Andrews closed her acceptance speech at the Golden Globes by saying, "And, finally, my thanks to a man who made a wonderful movie and who made all this possible in the first place, Mr. Jack Warner."
+As a measure of "sweet revenge", as Poppins songwriter Richard M. Sherman put it, Andrews closed her acceptance speech at the Golden Globes by saying, "And, finally, my thanks to a man who made a wonderful movie and who made all this possible in the first place, Mr. Jack Warner."
 My Fair Lady was in direct competition for the awards.

 Andrews starred opposite James Garner in the comedy-drama war film The Americanization of Emily (1964).
 Andrews took the role partly to avoid typecasting as a nanny.
-Bosley Crowther of The New York Times called Andrews "irresistible".. with a brush of sentiment" in both her comedic and emotional scenes.
+Bosley Crowther of The New York Times called Andrews "irresistible ... with a brush of sentiment" in both her comedic and emotional scenes.
 Andrews was nominated for the BAFTA Award for Best British Actress in a Leading Role.
 Andrews later described it as her favourite film, a sentiment shared by her co-star Garner.
 Andrews starred in The Sound of Music (1965), which was the highest-grossing film of its year.
 Andrews later said she was "ashamed" to admit that she thought the musical "rather saccharine" before being cast.
-Rehearsals took place in London before filming commenced in Salzburg, Austria in 1964.
-Filming was rather slow; due to weather conditions in Salzburg, the cast were "lucky" if they got a single shot's worth of scenes.
+Rehearsals took place in London before filming commenced in Salzburg, Austria, in 1964.
+Filming was rather slow; because of weather conditions in Salzburg, the cast were "lucky" if they got a single shot's worth of scenes.